Thomas16093/omen-fan/README.md

 # Development status
 In progress, everything said below is not yet push on the repo :
-- The gui can talk to the internal program asynchronously.
 - The program does not currently detect a fail on the async function.
-- ~~The gui is not sized correctly and take too much space.~~ Partially solved ( could be better )
 - The goal is to make a tray control too :
     - Need to wait on Iced 14.0
     - Or migrate to Tauri

+Already pushed to the repo :
+- The gui can talk to the internal program asynchronously.
+- ~~The gui is not sized correctly and take too much space.~~ Partially solved ( could be better )

 # WARNING
 - Forcing this program to run on incompatible laptops may cause hardware damage.
 Use at your own risk.